- Grants immunity to damage from weather effects.

 Checks and Counters

 Skuntank is Duosion's best counter, as it packs an immunity to Duosion's Psychic-type STAB moves while taking neutral damage from Signal Beam.
 In addition, Skuntank can decimate Duosion with its Dark-type attacks, namely Pursuit, Sucker Punch, and Crunch, while only fearing Hidden Power Ground.
+Mandibuzz can also shut down most Duosion thanks to its immunity to Psychic and access to a speedy Taunt.
 Specially defensive behemoths such as Lickilicky can take even Hidden Power Fighting from Duosion and use Dragon Tail to remove its accumulated boosts, although Duosion can use Psyshock to deal more damage to Lickilicky.
 Bastiodon can take on Calm Mind Duosion that lack a super effective Hidden Power, while specially defensive variants can take even Hidden Power Fighting or Hidden Power Ground and use Roar to remove its boosts; Bastiodon even has Sturdy to prevent it from being OHKOed if Duosion manages to accumulate a few boosts.
 However, Trick Room Duosion can nearly OHKO Bastiodon with Hidden Power.
 Golurk can utterly destroy Duosion with its Iron Fist-boosted Shadow Punch, and Pinsir can wreck Duosion with X-Scissor while nabbing a Moxie boost.
 Provided that Klang is healthy, it can set up on Duosion with Shift Gear and finish it off with Gear Grind before possibly sweeping the rest of its team.
 If worse comes to worst, Trick and Knock Off from the likes of Tangela and Rotom-S can remove Duosion's Eviolite, making Duosion significantly easier to take out.